GATB/dsk/README.md

     h5dump -y -d histogram/histogram  output.h5  | grep "^\ *[0-9]" | tr -d " " | paste - - | gnuplot -p -e 'plot  "-" with lines'

+## Kmers and their reverse compelments

+DSK converts kmers to a canonical representation with respect to reverse-complementation.

+This means that a kmer and its reverse complement are considered to be the same object.
+For example, with k=3 and assuming the kmer AAA and its reverse complement TTT are both present the input dataset, then DSK will consider that one of them is the canonical kmer, e.g. AAA.
+If AAA is present 2 times and TTT 3 times, then DSK will return that the count of AAA is 5 and wont return the count of TTT at all.

+Note: the canonical kmer is not the lexicographically smaller one!
+DSK uses a different ordering for faster performance.
+Specifically, DSK considers tha A<C<T<G and returns the lexicographically smaller kmer using this alphabet order.
+So, in the example above, AAA is indeed the canonical kmer.
+For the GTA/TAC pair, the lexicographically smallest is GTA however the canonical kmer is TAC (as DSK considers that T<G).

 ## Larger k-mer sizes

 DSK supports arbitrary large k-mer lengths.